Country _ Name

 Obligations and requirements to provide financial advisory and broking services, or ancillary services described above

-Brokerage activities may be conducted on the basis of a permit granted by the Financial Supervision Authority.
-The legal basis for granting authorisations and rules of conducting brokerage activity is the Act on Trading in Financial Instruments.
-Brokerage activities may be conducted by investments firms, which are for example brokerage houses.
+Brokerage activities may be conducted based on a permit granted by the Financial Supervision Authority.
+The legal basis for granting authorisations and rules of conducting brokerage activity is the Act on Trading in Financial Instruments Brokerage activities may be conducted by investments firms, which are for example brokerage houses.
 The amount of the fee for brokerage activity permits depends on the scope (types) of brokerage activity for which the permit is granted.
 The maximum amount of fees charged may not exceed EUR 4,500.
 The initial capital of a brokerage house for conducting brokerage activity is, as a rule, at least EUR 125,000.
+It is important to also take notice that a brokerage house must conduct certain additional procedures regarding the client, i.e. an investment survey/questionnaire concerning it’s “appetite for risk”.
+This assessment falls within the scope of obligatory KYC (Know Your Client) procedures, which are mandatory under MiFID II Directive.

 Additional comments regarding the legal situation for financial advisory and broking services, or adjacent services or what FinTech’s must be aware of in this business area